-- BB.
+- AA.
 School Sponsored Field Trips Field trips are an integral part of the curriculum program and, as such, require a certain amount of self-discipline and control.
 Those students failing to exhibit these traits may be denied a field trip experience.
 The following guidelines will be used to evaluate eligibility: - 1.
 Be in attendance at least 90% of the school year to date. - 2.
 Passing grades in all subjects. - 3.
 All work, tests, projects, etc. in all classes must be completed to date. - 4.
 All detentions served/made up. - 5.
-Not have more than six (6) detentions. - 6.
-Not have more than one (1) three (3) day suspension. - 7.
-Individual students will be limited to the number of field trips they can attend. - 8.
-Final discretion for all field trip attendance will be the responsibility of the classroom teacher(s), field trip sponsor, and Junior High or High School Principal. - CC.
-Cheating Cheating in any form including curricular and co-curricular activities is strictly prohibited.
+Not have more than one (1) three (3) day suspension.

+- 6. Individual students will be limited to the number of field trips they can attend. - 7.
+Final discretion for all field trip attendance will be the responsibility of the classroom teacher(s), field trip sponsor, and Junior High or High School Principal. - BB.
+Cheating Cheating in any form, including curricular and co-curricular activities, is strictly prohibited.
 Cheating includes, but is not limited to, attempts to give/receive information during an examination, disclosing examination items, providing completed assignments (or parts of assignments), altering of grades, and using unauthorized information during an examination or class work, etc. A teacher may assign an "O" for any of the above situations.
 Reported situations of cheating will be reviewed by the Principal.
 The guidance counselor, the Principal, and the parent are to be notified by the teacher.

-DD.
+CC.
 Plagiarism